mautrix/docs/bridges/go/imessage/index.md

 You can find setup instructions for each of the connectors in the sidebar.

-This bridge essentially has to be self-hosted, so you likely won't find public instances on normal Matrix servers, but [Beeper](https://www.beeper.com) does offer hosted iMessage bridges (using the Barcelona connector) and the Beeper Android app has the android-sms bridge built in.
+This bridge essentially has to be self-hosted, so you likely won't find public instances on normal Matrix servers.

 [Barcelona]: https://github.com/beeper/barcelona
 [Brooklyn]: https://github.com/EthanRDoesMC/Brooklyn